Living in Cornwall, UK, I'm sharing some of the fabulous well-known spots around the county, as well as hidden, magical and secret spots.

-In July 2004 the Paranormal Society were invited to spend the night at Lanhydrock House, along with all their ghost monitoring equipment.
-Their purpose was to find out if the House was haunted, and by whom.
+In July 2004 the Paranormal Society was invited to spend the night at Lanhydrock House, along with all their ghost monitoring equipment.
+Their purpose was to find out if the House was haunted and by whom.

 When they compiled their notes, they had identified the following ghosts:

 - The Long Gallery: the sound of a heavy table or chair being dragged across the floor

 - The Grounds: a figure of a male ghost